obrie/retrokit/README.md

 See `config/autoport/autoport.cfg` for the examples and documentation on how to use this.

-These configurations will be processed during the runcommand `onstart` hook.
+These configurations will be processed during the runcommand `onlaunch` hook.
 It will prioritize each of the above configurations like so (highest to lowest):

 * Game